ap-1/puccinier/README.md

-> ## ⚠️ This project has been merged into the upstream repository, [catppuccin/toolbox](https://github.com/catppuccin/toolbox).
+> **Warning**: This project has been merged into the upstream repository, [catppuccin/toolbox](https://github.com/catppuccin/toolbox).
 All future development will continue there.

 # 🖼️ Puccinier